 The student and faculty should discuss the logistics of where, when and how exams should take place.
 The student may require the use of the test center, a proctored setting located in the Student Alumni Union, room 1150, or the faculty may have another suitable arrangement.
 Please note that some students may require the use of the testing center if they need the services of a reader, scribe or use of a word processor.
 Some students may require the "distraction reduced" environment and will indicate this.

-If a student needs the use a word processor for tests and exams:
+If a student needs the use of a word processor for tests and exams:

 The student will most likely need to take a test in the test center in order to use MS Word or notepad on our computers.